supercharge/docs/request-utilities.md

 Boost uses the [hapi web framework](https://hapijs.com) as the core for routing and request handling.
 Hapi comes with the handy feature of decorating the request object.
 Decorations allow you to add your own properties or functions on the `request` object.

 Boost’s request utilities are available for everyone on GitHub and NPM.
 It’s publicly available as open source and you can freely install it in your app: [`hapi-request-utilities`](https://github.com/fs-opensource/hapi-request-utilities).
 Enjoy!

-## Contribute
-Did we miss a helpful decoration?
-Please send in a [pull request](https://github.com/fs-opensource/hapi-request-utilities).

 ## Decorations